jetbrains-academy/rustlings-course/Structs/Structs/Struct Logic/task.md

 ## Struct Logic

-Structs contain more than simply some data, they can also have logic, in this exercise we have defined a Package struct and we want to test some logic attached to it, make the code compile and the tests pass!
+Structs contain more than simply some data – they can also have logic.
+In this exercise, we have defined a Package struct and we want to test some logic attached to it, make the code compile and the tests pass!

 <div class="hint">